MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/define-related-products-increase-chances-sales.md

 6. In the **New Product Relationship** form, enter the following details:

-   - **Related Product**.
-Select a product that you want to add as a related product to the existing product record you're working on.
+   - **Related Product**: Select a product that you want to add as a related product to the existing product record you're working on.

-   - **Sales Relation Type**.
-Select whether you want to add the product as an up-sell, cross-sell, accessory, or substitute product.
+   - **Sales Relation Type**: Select whether you want to add the product as an up-sell, cross-sell, accessory, or substitute product.

-   - **Direction**.
-Select whether the relationship between the products will be uni-directional or bi-directional.
+   - **Direction**: Select whether the relationship between the products will be uni-directional or bi-directional.
 When you select Uni-Directional, the product that you select in Related Product will be shown as a recommendation for the existing product but not vice-versa.

 7. Select **Save** or **Save & Close**.